Greg Abbott: Immigration and border security

-In 2021, Abbott announced that Texas would continue the U.S. Border Wall started by Donald Trump.
-The wall is the same design Trump used and is under construction.
+In September 2021, Abbott signed legislation spending nearly $2 billion on Texas's border security operations, including $750 million for border wall construction.
+This was a significant increase, and supplemented $1 billion already appropriated for border security in the two-year state budget.
+In December 2021, Abbott announced that Texas would continue the U.S. Border Wall started by Donald Trump.
+The wall has the same design as Trump's and is under construction.

-On April 7, 2022, Abbott announced in a press conference a plan to direct the Texas Division of Emergency Management to bus illegal immigrants with 900 charter buses from Texas to Washington D.C, citing the potential surge of immigrants who would cross the border after Title 42 provisions regarding communicable disease were set to be rolled back by President Biden the next month.
+In April 2022, Abbott announced in a press conference a plan to direct the Texas Division of Emergency Management to bus illegal immigrants with 900 charter buses from Texas to Washington D.C, citing the potential surge of immigrants who would cross the border after Title 42 provisions regarding communicable disease were set to be rolled back by President Biden the next month.
 Any mayor, county judge, or city could request buses for immigrants who had been released from federal custody.
 After initial criticism, Abbott clarified that the trip would be voluntary for immigrants.
-On April 13, the first bus, carrying 24 immigrants, arrived in Washington D.C after 30 hours.
+Later in April the first bus, carrying 24 immigrants, arrived in Washington D.C after a 30-hour trip.
 A second bus arrived the next day.
-Abbott came under fire for both buses, with one American Enterprise Institute scholar suggesting Abbott be federally prosecuted for human trafficking.
-Senator Ted Cruz supported Abbott's actions and advocated for more immigrants to be bused into other predominantly Democratic areas.
+Abbott came under fire for both buses, with one American Enterprise Institute scholar suggesting he be federally prosecuted for human trafficking.
+Senator Ted Cruz supported Abbott's actions and advocated that more immigrants be bused into other predominantly Democratic areas.
 In a press conference, White House press secretary Jen Psaki said it was "nice" that Texas was "helping them get to their final destination as they await the outcome of their immigration proceedings".
-Washington D.C. mayor Muriel Bowser responded to the influx of migrants from Texas by requesting National Guard support for what she termed a "migrant crisis."
+Washington D.C. mayor Muriel Bowser responded to the influx of migrants from Texas by requesting National Guard support for what she termed a "migrant crisis".

-On September 15, 2022, Abbott sent two buses with 101 mostly Venezuelan migrants detained after crossing the U.S. border with Mexico to the residence of Vice President Kamala Harris, at the Naval Observatory in Washington, D. C. In Caracas Chronicles, Rafael Osío Cabrices compared Abbott's tactics to those of Aleksander Lukashenko, who provoked a migrant crisis in the European Union Eastern border as a reprisal to criticism, and Fidel Castro, who released common criminals and mental health patients during the 1980 Mariel boatlift and shipped them to the United States.
+On September 15, 2022, Abbott sent two buses with 101 mostly Venezuelan migrants detained after crossing the U.S. border with Mexico to the residence of Vice President Kamala Harris, at the Naval Observatory in Washington, D.C.
 On September 17, Abbott sent another bus with 50 migrants to Harris's residence.

+In June 2023, Abbott deployed floating barriers in the Rio Grande in an effort to deter illegal border crossings.
+The U.S. Justice Department sued Abbott and the state of Texas after Abbott refused to remove the barriers.

+In December 2023, Abbott signed three border-security-related bills into law, including a bill making illegal immigration a state crime.